HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

     -   SSL certificate (This certificate was generated during setup.
 This will be imported to the HCL Digital Experience 9.5 License manager deployment to enable the SSL connection).
 Refer to the **Architecture** figure below.

-## Integrate HCL License Manager with local FlexNet entitlement server
+## Integrating HCL License Manager with local FlexNet entitlement server

 1. To configure the optional use of a local FlexNet license server, you add a property to the DX 9.5 Kubernetes Helm configuration to map the local license server SSL certificate (stored in a Kubernetes secret) to an environment variable.
 This property is optional and the DX 9.5 license manager instance will then automatically run an import to the `cacerts truststore` script if the variable contains any value.